-Our 16-day Eastern Siberian and Mongolian Adventure 2015 begins and ends in Barnaul in Eastern Siberia and continues into Mongolia, where riders spend eight days riding the vast expanses of this fascinating country.
+Our 16-day Mongolian and Eastern Siberian motorcycle tour begins and ends in Barnaul in Eastern Siberia and continues into Mongolia, where riders spend eight days riding the vast expanses of this fascinating country.
 Take a look back through the photos and stories posted by our tour leader and participants.

 It’s hard not to fall in love with a country that offers views like this… On the final day of the Mongolian leg of the trip, riding through the only paved road we had in over a week.

 This is what riding through the Mongolian semi-desert feels like.
 No roads, just tracks ending on the horizon.
 A liberating sensation of infinite vastness…